Oklahoma State Highway 79

 State Highway 79 (abbreviated SH-79 or OK-79) is a state highway in Jefferson County, Oklahoma.
 It runs for 4.43 mi as a continuation of Texas State Highway 79 to U.S. Highway 70 on the outskirts of Waurika.
 It has no lettered spur routes.

 SH-79 was first commissioned in 1938, and has had the same route since then.

 Route description

 Oklahoma's State Highway 79 begins where Texas's State Highway 79 crosses over the Red River from Clay County, Texas into Jefferson County, Oklahoma.
-The bridge over the river is a multiple-span pony truss bridge.
+Beginning in 1939, a multiple-span pony truss bridge carried the highway across the river.
+This bridge was replaced by a new bridge in 2018.
 Upon reaching the shore, the highway continues on a northeast trajectory, rising out of the Red River valley.
 The highway then comes to an end at US-70 on the southwest outskirts of Waurika.

 History

 State Highway 79 is first shown on the April 1939 state highway map.
 It has the same extent on that map as it does today, although it had a dirt surface.
 By 1941, the whole route had been upgraded to asphalt.